One Bike to Work Day Can Get You Hooked

 So without any intentional hyperbole, I have to say last year’s Bike to Work Day, my first, had a huge impact on my life.
-I had always thought about starting to commute by bike to work, but had really no clue how to make that work.
-When I heard about last year’s event, I decided to participate, and that morning, sorted out a possible route, jumped on my bike, and started to ride.
+I had always thought about starting to commute by bike to work, but had no clue how to make that work.
+When I heard about last year’s event, I decided to participate.
+So, the morning of the event, I sorted out a possible route, jumped on my bike, and started to ride.

 Fifteen minutes into my ride, I passed what I know now was a pit stop for the event.
-There were volunteers and staff from the local bike shop waving banners and ringing cow bells, and I was like, “wow, are all morning commutes this exciting?!” lol, and for the rest of the route, was cheered and encouraged by all of these pit stops along the way.
+There were volunteers and staff from the local bike shop waving banners and ringing cow bells, and I was like, “Wow, are all morning commutes this exciting?”
+For the rest of the route, I was cheered for and encouraged by all of these pit stops along the way.

-So I rode over to the brewery, where I was flabbergasted to meet so many other cyclists – it’s like there is this whole cycling community out there.
-Who knew?! – and have a beer and chat about this whole experience.
-I was accompanied halfway home on the trail by two of the awesome people I met who both continue to be great sources of information, and introduced me to Strava!, and was thereafter SO motivated and excited about commuting to work by bike.
+So I rode over to the brewery, where I was flabbergasted to meet so many other cyclists and to learn that there is a whole cycling community out there.
+I was accompanied halfway home on the trail by two of the awesome people I met who both continue to be great sources of information.
+They also introduced me to Strava, an app that allows you to map your ride and share your routes with friends.

 Created a New Habit